ibm-cloud-docs/infrastructure-hub/faqs-for-VMWare-to-VPC-migrations.md

 {: #vmware-necessary-add-rmm-ssh-key}
 {: faq}

 Yes, RMM uses SSH for communication between source, target, and the RMM server.
-So it is necessary to add the RMM server’s public key to the source and target server.
+Therefore, you must add the RMM server's public key to the source and target server.

 ## Where can I find {{site.data.keyword.cloud}} documentation about VMware VM (on-premises or classic) to {{site.data.keyword.vpc_short}} migration?
 {: #vmware-where-vmware-doc-info}
 {: faq}

-For On-premises VMware VM to {{site.data.keyword.vpc_short}} migration with RMM documentation, click [here](/docs/infrastructure-hub?topic=infrastructure-hub-migrating-images-vmware-vpc).
+For more information, see [On-premises VMware VM to {{site.data.keyword.vpc_short}} migration with RMM](/docs/infrastructure-hub?topic=infrastructure-hub-migrating-images-vmware-vpc).

-For Classic VMware VM to {{site.data.keyword.vpc_short}} migration with RMM documentation, click [here](/docs/infrastructure-hub?topic=infrastructure-hub-migrating-images-vmware-vpc-classic)
+For more information, see [Classic VMware VM to {{site.data.keyword.vpc_short}} migration with RMM](/docs/infrastructure-hub?topic=infrastructure-hub-migrating-images-vmware-vpc-classic).

 ## Who do I contact for support?
 {: #vmware-where-support-info}